vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 This account is not accessible by liquidity providers until the fee is distributed to them according to the mechanism below.

-A network parameter `market.liquidity.providers.fee.distributionTimeStep` will control how often fees are distributed from the LP fee account.
-Starting with the end of the opening auction the clock starts ticking and then rings every time `market.liquidity.providers.fee.distributionTimeStep` has passed.
-Every time this happens the fees are transferred to the liquidity provider's margin account for the market.
-If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then the fees are distributed either immediately upon collection or at then end of a block.
+We will create a new network parameter (which can be 0 in which case fees are transferred at the end of next block) called `market.liquidity.providers.fee.distributionTimeStep` which will define how frequently fees are distributed to a liquidity provider's general account for the market.

 The liquidity fees are distributed pro-rata depending on the `LP i equity_share` at a given time.